hydraontopp/UAC-Public/README.md

       <a href="https://unityentertainment.xyz/"><img src="https://i.imgur.com/XSoKqE1.png" width="600" alt="Unity Entertainment" /></a>
     </p>

-**UAC** is an anticheat designed for Minecraft Bedrock edition realms or servers ran by BDS.
+**UAC** is an anticheat designed for Minecraft: Bedrock edition realms or servers ran by BDS.
 This has been tested on many Major Networks and has never had a false positive.

 ## Acknowledgements